yugsaxena102/TruthLensAI/docs/README.md

 # TruthLens AI Documentation

-This folder contains architectural designs, user guides, and evaluation plots for the Fake News Detection system.
+This folder contains architectural designs, user guides, and evaluation plots for the Fake News

 ## Sub-sections